German P.

 British American Tobacco

-• The existing bonus system (Excel application) for tobacco outlets no longer matched new bonus structures.
-The complex system was undocumented and messy after many changes.
-German analyzed the existing app, documenting bonus processes, information needs, and flows.
-He rewrote the bonus app in Agile/Scrum with key users.
+• The existing bonus system (Excel application) for tobacco retail outlets no longer matched the new bonus structures.
+This very complex system was undocumented and had become very opaque and uncontrollable because of the many changes over the years.
+German analyzed the existing application.
+He documented the bonus processes, their information needs and information flows.
+Then he rewrote the bonus application together with key users, using an Agile/Scrum style.

-• He also documented the system and trained users.
+• At the same time, he documented the system and trained the users.

 6 months